| | .World Health Organization

 child maltreatment, suicide and other forms

+of violence.
 Violence makes some 257,000

 deaths annually in the European Region, of which